-Our community is comprised of existing IAPS members.
-The purpose of our network is to foster community, networking, and collaboration in the field of restorative environments.
-Within our community you will find environmental psychologists, landscape and physical architects, geographers, health scientists, practitioners, artists, and others all impassioned with a commitment to fostering health and well-being.
+Our REN community is comprised of IAPS members.
+The purpose of the network is to foster community, networking, and collaboration in the field of restorative environments.
+Within the community you will find environmental psychologists, landscape and physical architects, geographers, health scientists, practitioners, artists, and others all impassioned with a commitment to fostering health and well-being.